 My daily driver is a 15” 2018 MacBook Pro (2.2 GHz Intel Core i7) - I use it for coding, photo editing and writing.

 One of my recent hobbies is getting into recording videos and tutorials - for that I need to make sure that I can capture good sound and video.
 For the camera, I am using a Logitech C920 web cam - it’s a mix of not overspending on a video device and good quality (it’s no 4K, but I don’t need it yet).
-For a microphone, I am using a Blue Yeti Blackout, paired with Bose QuietComfort 25 noice cancelling headphones (wired).
-Having this setup also ensures that conference calls will never be the same - I can never settle for a laptop-grade camera/microphone now.
+For a microphone, I am using a Blue Yeti Blackout, paired with Bose QuietComfort 25 noise cancelling headphones (wired).
+Having this setup also ensures that conference calls will never be the same - I can never settle for a laptop-grade camera/microphone now, and my colleagues feel the same way.